Spreading the Word, Part 2: Reaching Out

 Write a Press Release

 If you don’t already have one for your business or web site, create a twitter account and tweet about your content or field as often as you can, but make it personal — don’t just try to sell to your audience or it will sound spammy.
-Read this article (and the ones it links to) about finding freelance work.
-Even though it is geared towards a specific industry, I think the overall message still applies.

 Create an Email Signature